mauriciolauffer/openui5-validator/README.md

 # openui5-validator
-A library to validate OpenUI5 fields
+An OpenUI5 library to validate fields